 - Provide your child with a work area that is located in an open, quiet space –especially when accessing online content

 - Create a schedule for learning from home to provide your child with clear expectations about what their day will look like

 - Use the schedule to talk with your child about the learning activities they will work on throughout the day

 - Provide a balance throughout the day so that your child is not spending 8 hours a day using digital devices.
 Please see the Wellbeing section for some non-screen ideas.
 Additionally, spending time as a family, watching movies, reading stories and playing games is equally important

 - Create time in your child’s daily routine for physical activity.
-Our PE team have provided ideas in the initial, paper based workbook and you can find some links under our Wellbeing section.
+Our PE team will provide ideas on their Connect page and you can find some links under our Wellbeing section.